NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Accelerating Touch.md

 **Prerequisites** devotion spell (lay on hands)
 * * *
 Your healing energies are infused with bounding energy.
-A creature that recovers Hit Points from your [[Lay on Hands|Lay on Hands]] gains a +10-foot status bonus to its Speed until the end of its next turn.
+A creature that recovers Hit Points from your [[Spells/Lay on Hands|Lay on Hands]] gains a +10-foot status bonus to its Speed until the end of its next turn.

 [[Spell Effects/Spell Effect_ Accelerating Touch|Spell Effect: Accelerating Touch]]